NotCleo/ECS324-VLSI-Testing-Verification/README.md

     This turns a difficult "Sequential Circuit" into a much easier "Combinational Circuit" so the tool can mathematically calculate the test patterns.

+    Alright four ways here :

+    Note : we cannot perform "Scan Chain Insertion" on a purely Combinational Circuit (like a Half Adder) unless you add Flip-Flops to it first.

+    Why?
+A Scan Chain is literally a chain of Shift Registers (Flip-Flops).
+If your Half Adder has no Flip-Flops (only AND/XOR gates), there is nothing to chain together.

+    The Industry Standard: For pure combinational blocks, we simply apply patterns to the inputs.
+We don't "scan" them unless they are wrapped in Flip-Flops (Registers).

+     1) To add scan chain manually (for combinational circuit) :

+         Read above Note!!
+         However,

+         Since a Half Adder has no memory, we must manually wrap the inputs and outputs in Flip-Flops to make it a "Registered Half Adder."
+Then, we manually modify those Flip-Flops to be scannable.

+         Workflow:

+            Synthesize (fault synth).

+            SKIP fault chain (because you already built the chain manually!).

+            Run fault cut (to break the FFs for testing).

+            Run fault atpg.

+         Why do this?
+To test the adder inside a larger pipeline.

+    2) To add scan chain via Fault (for combinational circuit) :

+    Let' say , you have a plain Half Adder.
+You want Fault to handle the testing.

+    The Catch: fault chain will fail or do nothing because there are no Flip-Flops to replace.

+    The Solution: You generally do not insert scan chains here.
+You skip directly to ATPG.

+    How to do it:

+            RTL: Pure Half Adder (No clk, no FFs).

+            Synth: fault synth ...

+            Chain: SKIP THIS.
+(Nothing to chain).

+            Cut: SKIP THIS.
+(No loops/FFs to cut).

+            ATPG: Run fault atpg directly.
+The tool will just generate vectors

+    3) To add scan chain manually (for sequential circuit) :

+        Kinda lame to do via this approach but...
+Let's take 4 bit up counter

+        Concept: You will have to write the "Shift Register" logic yourself inside the counter.

+        Difficulty: Pretty High.
+Cause you have to manually connect Q[0] to Q[1], Q[1] to Q[2], etc., using if(scan_en) statements.

+        Workflow:

+            Synthesize (fault synth).

+            SKIP fault chain (You did it manually).

+            Run fault cut (Required).

+            Run fault atpg.

+    4) To add scan chain via Fault (for sequential circuit) :

+        The best thing!!

+        Run the Full Flow:

+            Synth: fault synth -t counter -l osu035.lib -o netlist.v counter.v

+                Result: Netlist with normal D-Flip-Flops.

+            Chain: fault chain netlist.v --clock clk --reset rst --liberty osu035.lib -o scanned.v

+                Result: The tool rips out D-Flip-Flops, puts in Scan-Flip-Flops, and wires Q[0]->SI[1].

+            Cut: fault cut scanned.v --clock clk -o cut.v

+                Result: Prepares for ATPG.

+            ATPG: fault atpg cut.v ...
 ---

 Tool #4 : Yosys (Synthesis)